w314/notes/javaNotes/javaVariabales.md

 ## Variable Types

-- `primitive data type` - data types defined by the language itself
+- `primitive data type`
-  - the type of a primitive variable determines the range of values that a primitive variable can store
-  - stored in the stack
 - `reference data type` - data types defined in the Java API or by a programmer
   - stores the reference to an object in memory
   - the type of a reference variable determines what types of objects a reference variable can store a reference to

+### Primitive Data Types
 > What is a primitive data type?
-Please list a few and explain them.
+Please list a few and explain them
 - data types defined by the language
 - stores the value of the data
-- types
+- type defines the size, that defines the range of values the variable can store
+- stored in the stack

+Primitive Types in Java:

-  - boolean - `true` or `false`
+  - boolean
-    - `boolean` - 1 bit
+    - 1 bit
+    - `true` or `false`
+  - char
-  - character - uses `''`
+    - uses `''`
-    - `char` - 2 bytes
+    - 2 bytes
-  - numerical
+  - numerical types (integers):
-    - `byte` - 1 byte
+    - `byte`
+      - 8-bit signed
+      - range: -128 to 127
-    - `short` - 2 bytes
+    - `short`
+      - 16-bit signed integer
+      - range: -32,768 to 32,767
-    - `int` - 4 bytes
+    - `int`
+      - 32-bit signed integer
+      - range: -2to31 to 2to31
-    - `long` - 8 bytes
+    - `long`
+      - 64-bit signed integer
+      - range -2to63 to 2to63
   - floating points
-    - `float` - 4 bytes
+    - `float`
+      - 32-bit IEEE 754 floating point
-    - `double` - 8 bytes
+    - `double`
+      - 64-bit IEEE 754 floating point

 #### Using variables